 \subsection{Contributions}

 We articulate our contributions as follows.
 First, we provide an extensive analysis of adaptive windowing techniques.
-We focus in particular on the adaptive windowing (ADWIN) algorithm \citep{bifet2007learning}, which is still considered state-of-the-art in the data stream mining community.
+We focus, on the adaptive windowing (ADWIN) algorithm \citep{bifet2007learning}, which is still considered state-of-the-art in the data stream literature.
 The ADWIN algorithm performs well regarding various types of streams \citep{gama2014survey}. \cite{bifet2007learning} provided false positive and false negative rate bounds.\footnote{Although, rigorously speaking, their analysis is not correct, as we will discuss later.} However, existing analyses are not sufficient for our aim.
 For the analysis of bandit algorithms using ADWIN, we need an estimate on the accuracy of the estimator $\hatmu_t$.
 Thus, we conduct a finite-time analysis on the estimation error $|\mu_t - \hatmu_t|$ (Section \ref{sec:adwin}).
 As a by-product, this analysis explains why adaptive windowing methodologies perform well in many stream learning problems by bounding the error for abrupt and gradual changes.

-Then, after formalizing the MP-MAB problem (Section \ref{sec:MP-MAP}), we introduce the \AADWIN{} (ADaptive Resetting) bandit algorithm (Section \ref{sec:NS-MP-MAP-analysis}).
+After formalizing the MAB problem (Section \ref{sec:MP-MAP}), we introduce the \AADWIN{} (ADaptive Resetting) bandit algorithm (Section \ref{sec:NS-MP-MAP-analysis}).
 Our study builds on a recent paper by \cite{DBLP:conf/kdd/FoucheKB19} that applies the MAB to sensor streams.
 Although \cite{DBLP:conf/kdd/FoucheKB19} proposed a way to combine the stationary bandit algorithms (e.g., UCB and TS) with adaptive windows, they did not provide any theoretical guarantees for the nonstationary case.
 We slightly modify their framework to enable rigorous analysis.
-Our paper fills the gap between the practical utility and theoretical understanding of such techniques.
-To our knowledge, the characterization of global changes and associated analyses are novel in the literature on nonstationary bandit algorithms.
+Our work bridges the divide between these methods' practical application and theoretical comprehension.
+We believe our analysis and characterization of global changes present novel contributions to the literature on nonstationary bandit algorithms.

 Finally, we demonstrate the performance of our proposed method concerning synthetic and real-world environments (Section \ref{sec:experiments}).
-The proposed method outperforms the existing nonstationary bandits not only in stationary streams but also in abruptly and gradually changing environments.
+The proposed method outperforms the existing nonstationary bandit methods in stationary streams and abruptly and gradually changing environments.